Last Updated on July 2, 2026 by Daniel Globe

 | Identity proof | Confirms access | Credit card used or Rapid Rewards number may work |

 If you booked through your Southwest account, customer service can often locate the itinerary even without a confirmation number.
-Keep your details ready, answer questions clearly, and you’ll make the retrieval process faster and smoother.
+Keep your details ready, answer questions clearly, and the process moves faster.

 What Southwest Needs to Find a Flight